Converting XML/XBRL from SEC EDGAR. Data sharing with Snowflake

 In this blog post we use Flexter to convert XML and XBRL in SEC EDGAR submissions to a Snowflake database and analyse the output with SQL.

-Flexter is available as a free edition, a SaaS API, and as an enterprise edition.
+Flexter is available as an enterprise edition.
 The enterprise edition can be installed in the cloud or on-premise.

 Companies in the US are required to file certain forms with the Securities and Exchange Commission SEC.
 Companies make their SEC submissions to EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system.
 The system processes about 3,000 filings per day, serves up 3,000 terabytes of data to the public annually, and accommodates 40,000 new filers per year on average.